WICG/datacue/explainer.md

 ## Use cases

-Media timed events carry metadata that is related to points in time, or regions of time on the media timeline, which can be used to trigger retrieval and/or rendering of web resources synchronized with media playback.
+Timed metadata carries information that is related to points in time or periods of time on the media timeline, which can be used to trigger retrieval and/or rendering of web resources synchronized with media playback.
 Such resources can be used to enhance user experience in the context of media that is being rendered.
 Some examples include display of social media feeds corresponding to a live video stream such as a sporting event, banner advertisements for sponsored content, accessibility-related assets such as large print rendering of captions, and display of track titles or images alongside an audio stream.

 The following sections describe a few use cases in more detail.

 ### Dynamic content insertion

 A media content provider wants to allow insertion of content, such as personalised video, local news, or advertisements, into a video media stream that contains the main program content.
-To achieve this, media timed events used to describe the points on the media timeline, known as splice points, where switching playback to inserted content is possible.
+To achieve this, timed metadata is used to describe the points on the media timeline, known as splice points, where switching playback to inserted content is possible.

 The Society for Cable and Televison Engineers (SCTE) specification [Digital Program Insertion Cueing for Cable (SCTE-35)](https://www.scte.org/SCTEDocs/Standards/SCTE%2035%202019.pdf) defines a data cue format for describing such insertion points.
 Use of these cues in MPEG-DASH and HLS streams is described in SCTE-35, sections 12.1 and 12.2.

 ### Lecture recording with slideshow

-An HTML page contains title and info about the course/lecture, and two frames: a video of the lecturer in one, and their slides in the other.
-Each cue contains the URL of the slide to be presented, and the cue is active for the time range over which the slide should be visible.
+An HTML page contains title and info about the course/lecture, and two frames: a video of the lecturer in one and their slides in the other.
+Each timed metadata cue contains the URL of the slide to be presented, and the cue is active for the time range over which the slide should be visible.

 ### Audio stream with titles and images